PreCyz/DownloadStationHelper/README.md

 If user wants to see torrent matching result, one can specify _`result.filePath`_ property.
 This is location of directory where json files with matched torrents will be stored.
 If not given (value is empty or property deleted) than no result will be saved.

+### How to specify shows
+There is one more property file, that contains setup regarding shows which should be filtered from all torrents.
+This file is _`shows.properties`_ and its setup is very simple.
+There is one mandatory property:
+_`show.1.baseWords`_ property defines phrases used to filter out needed torrents.
+For example there is need to find _`Seth Meyers 2017 09 12 Emma Roberts 720p HDTV x264-CROOKS`_ show then definition of property _`show.1.baseWords`_ might looks like this:

+#### `show.1.baseWords=Seth Meyers 2017 09 12,Emma Roberts,720p`

+Important thing is that phrases has to be comma separated.
+Otherwise it will be only one phrase defined.

+Definition of second show the same as first with exception, that instead of `1` in name of property has to be used `2`.
+For example:

+#### `show.2.baseWords=The Murder of Laci Peterson,S01E04,HDTV`

+Similarly is with the next shows.
+Digit in the name of the property has to be incremented by 1 with each new show.

+There is one optional property in this file.
+_`show.1.matchPrecision`_ defines how many phrases torrent's title has to contain in order to match the torrent.
+If not specified, than match precision is equal to number of commas plus 1 from _show.2.baseWords_

+Example:

+`show.1.baseWords=Seth Meyers 2017 09 12,Emma Roberts,720p`

+`show.1.matchPrecision=2`

+It means that if title of each founded torrent has 2 phrases such as ( _Seth Meyers 2017 09 12,Emma Roberts_ ) or
+( _Seth Meyers 2017 09 12,720p_ ) or ( _Emma Roberts,720p_ ), than it will be matched.
+So my advice is to choose precision wisely or do not specify at all and leave it with default value.